devManWeb/productivity-scripts/README.md

 - Easy saver: A snippet that i use to autosave my work some programs.

 - Find device: Search for devices in the local network that have the same first three pairs of the MAC address, then open it on the browser.

+- Add date: this script adds the last modification date to all file or folder names in the current directory